canjs/canjs/guides/tutorial.md

 releases of CanJS, Stache will be available as a part of the core CanJS lib.

 Template libraries require a rendering engine, and CanJS provides that for you with the can.view object.
-To quote the CanJS docs: A can.view contains utilities "for the loading, processing, rendering, and live-updating of templates".
+A can.view contains utilities "for the loading, processing, rendering, and live-updating of templates".
 In addition, can.view is used to bind views to observable objects.

 <a name="components"></a>
 ### Components
 A [can.Component](../docs/can.Component.html) is kind of like a mini web application.
-A can.Component contains the JavaScript and HTML it needs &emdash; all wrapped up in a single, functional unit.
+A can.Component contains the JavaScript and HTML it needs &mdash; all wrapped up in a single, functional unit.
 This makes can.Components portable, reusable, and encapsulated. can.Components are easy to test, and easy to use.
 Building an application with them is kind of like building with Lego&trade;.
 As we say